Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Main result and related work

 It is important to note that this scaling accounts only for Hamiltonian evolution and omits the costs of state preparation and measurement, which are context-dependent.
 The quantum output is a quantum state approximating the solution, requiring additional processing for interpretation in practice.
-This scaling gap reveals a promising advantage, but must be interpreted with care—inefficient state preparation or readout could negate the potential gains of the quantum algorithm in practice.
+While this scaling gap reveals a promising quantum advantage, it must be interpreted with caution, as inefficient state preparation or measurement could offset the potential benefits of the quantum algorithm in practice.
 In addition, our analysis assumes that the input functions $f_k^{(d)}$ and $v^{(d)}$ admit the structured form described above; significant deviations from this model could also diminish performance.

 Among quantum methods, the work~\cite{kharazi2025explicit} suggests a particularly promising way to create block-encodings for finite-difference operators, which can then be used for Hamiltonian simulation to obtain numerical solutions of PDEs.
-Compared to our approach, the main difference lies in the construction of block-encodings for derivative operators: the authors employ permutation operators as the basic unit for building banded sparse matrices, while we utilize the Banded-sparse-access construction.
+In contrast to our approach, their main difference lies in the construction of block-encodings for derivative operators: the authors employ permutation operators as the basic unit for building banded sparse matrices, while we utilize the Banded-sparse-access construction.
 For periodic boundary conditions, both methods achieve the same asymptotic scaling; moreover, we acknowledge that the method in~\cite{kharazi2025explicit} requires fewer pure ancilla qubits.
 However, for more general boundaries such as Dirichlet, Neumann, or Robin, which are the main target of this paper, their method exhibits higher complexity, as it does not provide efficient element-wise access to matrix entries as illustrated in the central part of Fig.~\ref{fig:1 term ROBIN} and Fig.~\ref{fig: derivative circuit}.
 The authors briefly discuss how Dirichlet and other boundaries can be treated using the LCU technique, but their approach is less efficient for such cases.

 Many efficient quantum simulation algorithms for Hamiltonian simulation, such as quantum random walk with quantum signal processing~\cite{low2017optimal} and continuous or methods that using fractional query models~\cite{berry2014exponential}, assume access to a digital quantum oracle, that is, a unitary operator of the form